ELS-RD/transformer-deploy/README.md

 > read [🤗 Hugging Face Transformer inference UNDER 1 millisecond latency 📖](https://towardsdatascience.com/hugging-face-transformer-inference-under-1-millisecond-latency-e1be0057a51c?source=friends_link&sk=cd880e05c501c7880f2b9454830b8915)
 > <img src="resources/rabbit.jpg" width="120">

-## Check our [documentation](https://els-rd.github.io/transformer-deploy/) for detailed instructions on how to use the package, including setup, GPU quantization support and Nvidia Triton inference server deployment.

-## Want to check by yourself in 3mn?
+## Want to check by yourself in 3 minutes?

 To have a raw idea of what kind of acceleration you will get on your own model, you can try the `docker` only run below.
 For GPU run, you need to have installed on your machine Nvidia drivers and [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).

-Both are very easy to install (much easier that CUDA, cuDNN, ... you know 😉).
+**3 tasks are covered** below:

+* classification,
+* feature extraction (text to dense embeddings)
+* text generation (GPT-2 style).

+Moreover, we have added a GPU quantization notebook to open directly on `Docker` to play with.

 ### Classification/reranking (encoder model)